jutunen/custom-piano-keys/README.md

 Method has a single argument: an array of integers.
 Valid values in the array are integers from 1 to 96.

 Marks can be removed by providing an empty array as an argument.

+Keys can also be marked by setting the *marked-keys* attribute value.
+Using *setMarkedKeys* method is an alternative way to set marks on keys by using an array instead of string.

 #### Usage example: